-- A relevant undergraduate health science qualification and a postgraduate diploma in ultrasound from a New Zealand tertiary education institution that is accredited and monitored by the Board, combined with appropriate ultrasound experience. - A qualification in ultrasound approved by the Board combined with appropriate ultrasound experience. - An ultrasound qualification and a pass in a Board examination combined with appropriate ultrasound experience. - An undergraduate qualification in medical imaging or radiation therapy as approved by the Board, and a minimum of two and a half years FTE ultrasound practice that meets Board clinical experience requirements, and a pass in a Board ultrasound examination.
+- A relevant undergraduate health science qualification and a postgraduate diploma in ultrasound from a New Zealand tertiary education institution that is accredited and monitored by the Board, combined with appropriate ultrasound experience. - A qualification in ultrasound approved by the Board combined with appropriate ultrasound experience. - A relevant qualification in cardiac ultrasound approved by the Board combined with appropriate ultrasound experience. - An ultrasound qualification and a pass in a Board examination combined with appropriate ultrasound experience. - An undergraduate qualification in medical imaging or radiation therapy as approved by the Board, and a minimum of 2.5 years FTE ultrasound practice that meets Board clinical experience requirements, and a pass in a Board ultrasound examination.